 Since 2003, the practice fields outside Gillette Stadium have served as the location for the team’s annual training camp and will do so again in 2022.

 The New England Patriots training camp kicks off when rookies arrive on July 19.
 Then the veterans join their new teammates the following week on July 26.
-We will update this space once the team announces its days and times for the 2022 practices that are open to the public.
-There will be six open workouts for fans to attend this summer.
-You can find the dates for those training sessions below.
-Times for the practices are still to be determined.
+There will be six open workouts for fans to attend this summer, starting on July 27 and extending all the way to August 17.

 - Wednesday, July 27